Taku Hiraoka

 Taku Hiraoka (平岡 卓, Hiraoka Taku) is a Japanese snowboarder, from Gose, Nara.

 He won silver in the halfpipe at the 2013 FIS Snowboarding World Championships.
 In the 2014 Winter Olympics, he won a bronze in the halfpipe.

 Later in 2014, he came in second behind American Taylor Gold in the Red Bull Double Pipe.

-At the 2015 Winter X Games held in Aspen, Colorado Hiraoka won the Silver medal in the Superpipe in finishing second behind American snowboarder Danny Davis' Gold medal effort.
+At the 2015 Winter X Games held in Aspen, Colorado Hiraoka won the silver medal in the Superpipe in finishing second behind American snowboarder Danny Davis' Gold medal effort.

+On October 27, 2020, Hiraoka was found guilty and given a 30-month suspended prison sentence in a hit and run case that occurred the previous year and had injured six people.
+Hiraoka had been driving under the influence of alcohol and fled the scene after the accident.